Diffblue-benchmarks/product-blacklist/README.md

 As an alternative, you can simply create the files ```<home>/.aws/credentials``` and ```<home>/.aws/config``` with the credentials without the need to install aws client.

+PS: If using docker, you need to set the environment variables AWS_ACCESS_KEY_ID and AWS_SECRET_ACCESS_KEY.

 ### B) Install maven.

 As per instructions: https://maven.apache.org/install.html.